 School facilities today include twenty classrooms for grades pre-k through eighth, as well as a computer lab, a science lab, a library, a gym, an auditorium, and a cafeteria.
 There are five acres of outside area which encompass renovated playgrounds, a football field, a baseball field, and an outdoor environmental classroom.

 St. Ambrose Catholic School’s basic curriculum now includes religion, mathematics, science, social studies, reading, English, spelling, phonics, computer, Spanish, physical education, art, and music.
 Standardized achievement tests are administered yearly to determine proficiency in major subject areas.
 St. Ambrose School remains fully accredited by the Texas Catholic Conference Education Department.

-In 2010 St. Ambrose School celebrated its 50th year of academic excellence.
-It continues to thrive, servicing nearly 400 students from 49 different zip codes.
-A school staff of 38 dedicated personnel consider their work here as a mission, not just an occupation.
+In 2020 St. Ambrose School celebrated its 60th year of academic excellence.
+It continues to thrive, servicing over 200 plus students from 35 different zip codes.
+A school staff of 30 dedicated personnel considers their work here as a mission, not just an occupation.

 St. Ambrose Catholic School is dedicated to maintaining high academic standards at an affordable rate of tuition for those desiring a Catholic education for their children.

 With continued strong support from the Archdiocese of Galveston-Houston, St. Ambrose Church, alumni, parents, family, and friends, St. Ambrose Catholic School looks forward to another 60 years of educating the mind, heart, and spirit of students.